Amina-Nk/claims_eda/README.md

 PAID_AMOUNT - sum of expenses (claims), $

 Requirements:

-Insurance_claims_EDA_Nikishina.ipynb can be opened and launched by Jupyter notebook or VSCode editors with Python 3 environment.
+Insurance_claims_EDA_Nikishina.ipynb can be opened and launched by Jupyter notebook or VSCode editors with Python 3 environment. claims_sample_data.csv file should be located in one folder with Insurance_claims_EDA_Nikishina.ipynb file.